Moving to our region

 The City of Greater Geelong Council provides services and supports to the Geelong community and implements the strategic plan.
-City of Greater Geelong have a vision that by 2047, Greater Geelong will be internationally recognised as a clever and creative city-region that is forward looking, enterprising and adaptive, and cares for its people and environment.
+City of Greater Geelong has a vision that by 2047, Greater Geelong will be internationally recognised as a clever and creative city-region that is forward-looking, enterprising and adaptive, and cares for its people and environment.

 The City of Greater Geelong is divided into four electoral wards: Bellarine, Brownbill, Kardinia and Windermere.

 The City of Greater Geelong have eleven councillors that represent COGG.